 This is the first post in a series called Buyer Beware on business models I generally don’t support.
-Make sure to check for updates to see more on this topic.

-University of Pennsylvania Wharton School:
+According to the University of Pennsylvania Wharton School:

 “When you give away something free, you’re giving away a band aid.
 You’re not addressing deeper causes [of poverty] and you may be inhibiting long-term solutions,” Miller notes.
 “Poor people aren’t poor because they lack stuff; they’re poor because they lack the infrastructure to create wealth.”

 If your company undermines development of local infrastructure, your model has failed.
 The article recommends that companies interested in one-for-one as a marketing strategy need to be careful to ask what the needs of the community are before they begin in order to ensure that aid provided is useful long term.
 That’s why some companies (like ones who provide glasses and vision care, for instance) are fine in my book, while others are just so-so.

 The other (extremely important) question to ask of your favorite one-for-one company is this: who produces your product and under what conditions?
 TOMS has made moves in recent years to ensure that its factory workers are being treated just as well as its beneficiaries after receiving criticism from business experts and consumers.
 No sense helping one party and screwing over the other.
 That’s not charity – that’s just crazy!

 Some points of clarification based on your (very good) feedback: